sachinms-tech/CareerAI/README.md

 ### 🔎 AI Career Search

-Search for careers such as:
+Users can search for careers such as:

 - Python Developer
 - Data Analyst